pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-sharinglink-get.md

 : The UniqueId (GUID) of the file.
 Specify either `fileUrl` or `fileId` but not both.

 `-i, --id <id>`
-: The ID of the unique share.
+: The ID of the sharing link.

 --8<-- "docs/cmd/_global.md"